woobe/collaborative_blog_posts/2014_09_R_H2O_Domino.md

 [Arno Candel](https://twitter.com/ArnoCandel), Viraj Parmar, Cliff Click, Kevin Normoyle, [Raymond Peck](https://twitter.com/raymondpeck3), Spencer Aiello and many others) behind the H2O engine.
-Since the early days when I began taking my baby steps to understand H2O, they have been providing me tips and information about H2O as well as encouraging me to push the boundaries.
-Especially Arno who gave me some very specific advice on fine-tuning ```h2o.deeplearning``` and other functions.
+Since the early days when I began taking my baby steps to understand H2O, they have been emailing me tips and information about H2O as well as encouraging me to push the boundaries.
+Especially [Arno Candel](https://twitter.com/ArnoCandel) who gave me some very specific advice on fine-tuning ```h2o.deeplearning``` and other functions.

 I hope you find this post useful.
 If you decide to give this a R + H2O + Domino combination a try but have questions regarding the set up, feel free to